 The same applies to the hospital market in Germany, where the DRG system (Diagnosis-Related Groups) is intended to increase the efficiency of hospitals while reducing health care spending.
 Patients are largely assigned to hospitals by the public health and pension insurers.
 It is therefore important for Helios Germany that the contracts between its hospitals and the insurers and health care institutions are maintained.
 We not only monitor legislative changes intensively, but also work together with governmental health care institutions.

-As a result of the Act To Enhance Nurse Staffing Levels (PpSG), the nursing costs will be excluded from the DRG from 2020.
-Instead, the costs for patient-oriented nursing care will be fully reimbursed by the health insurance funds via separate nursing budgets.
-As early as 2019, each additional or increased care place at the bed will be completely refinanced by the cost bearers.
+As a result of the Act to Strengthen Nursing Staff (PpSG), from 2020, nursing costs will be deducted from the standardized base rates (DRG), and the costs for direct patient care will instead be fully reimbursed by the health insurance companies via separate care budgets.
+In 2019, each additional or increased nurse position at the bed was completely refinanced by the health insurers.

 In the German market, Helios Germany sees a general trend towards outpatient treatment, which could lead to lower growth in the number of inpatient cases.
-To counter this trend, Helios Germany is expanding outpatient services offerings in a separate division.
-If Helios Germany does not succeed in sustainably adapting its business model through suitable measures, this could lead to a decline in the number of cases and have a material adverse effect on our business, financial condition, and result of operations.
+In response to this trend, Helios Germany is expanding outpatient services offerings in a separate division.
+If Helios Germany does not succeed in sustainably adapting its business model through suitable measures, this could lead to a decline in the number of cases and have a material adverse effect on our business and result of operations.

-Quirónsalud, our private chain of clinics in Spain, operates hospitals among others through PPP contracts (Public-Private Partnership).
+Quirónsalud, our private chain of clinics in Spain, operates hospitals through PPP contracts (publicprivate partnership), among other methods.
 These are part of the public health system in Spain.
 The company has thus been given responsibility in certain areas of health care for the citizens of Spain with statutory health insurance.
 Quirónsalud receives compensation for its services in the form of a per capita lump sum or remuneration for the specific service rendered.
 If Quirónsalud were to lose the concession to operate hospitals with PPP contracts or renegotiations with public or private insurance companies resulted in worse conditions for doing so, or if hospitals are not able to compensate for lower reimbursement rates by cutting costs, this could have a material adverse effect on our net assets, financial position, and results of operations.